hi-primus/optimus/docs/index.rst

 Input:

 ``dfOneCol``: A dataFrame of one column.

-``histDict``: Python dictionary with histogram values ``typeHist``: type of histogram to be generated, numerical or categorical ``numBars``: Number of bars in histogram.
+``histDict``: Python dictionary with histogram values.

+``typeHist``: type of histogram to be generated, numerical or categorical.

+``numBars``: Number of bars in histogram.

 ``valuesBar``: If valuesBar is True, values of frequency are plotted over bars.

-The method outputs adictionary of the histogram generated.
+The method outputs a dictionary of the histogram generated.

 Example: